matthew-brett/msc_imaging/assessment_b_2018.md

 > addition, d-prime (d') scores were calculated to measure sensitivity for
 > detecting repeated items (Table 1).

-FBI: You should replicate the data in table 1 as closely as you can, showing your working.
-Results count for 5 marks (see *Your report* below).
+FBI: If you want to do this step, you should replicate the data in table 1 as closely as you can, showing your working.
+Results count for 5 extra marks (see *Your report* below).
 Please see the note in the "Data format" section for a confusing error in the event files.

 FBI: Do the two ANOVA analyses in the next section for a total of 4 extra marks.